thottanjohn/web-technologies-assignment/README.md

 # web-technologies-assignment
-Display of state name when click on any state on Indian Map
+Display of predicted poll result of each state when click on any state on Indian Map